 • The most common mistake is swallowing something with estimates of close to $2,000 to remove it.

 • The least common but very serious illness is cancer with treatments easily reaching $5,000.

-In 2017, the average annual premium for “accident and illness” coverage was $516, while the average claim paid was $278.
+In 2023, the average annual premium for “accident and illness” coverage for dogs is $640 and for cats $387.

 Few pets have insurance

-• Only about 1% or 1.8 million pets are covered by pet insurance.
+• Only about 4.8 million pets are covered by pet insurance.
 The number has been growing at about 20% per year.

 The growth is driven in part by vet costs.
 But a large driver of this trend actually is employers.
 A third of Fortune 500 companies now offer pet insurance as an employee benefit.